Do Pit Bull’s Shed?

 Changes in Diet

 Changes in diet can cause excess loss of fur.
-Even if you change to better dog food, you may see excess fur until their bodies adjust to the new food.
+Even if you change to a quality dog food, you may see excess fur until their bodies adjust to the new food.
 Always give them time to adjust to the food before assuming that the food is no good and moving on to another one.

 Food allergies.
 If you change their food and notice that the dog’s shedding is getting worse and not improving, they may be allergic to the food.